NHSDigital/senderid/README.md

 - provide a standard to aid uk mobile network operators complete RBM agent identity verification
 - provide guidance for when to apply the NHS rule checks
 - provide a standardised algorithm for generating sender ids for each NHS organisation
+- provide a logic that can be applied to naming conventions of other communication channels that will complement RBM

 TODO: Complete aims